juju-solutions/layer-cwr/README.md

     polls will correctly compute the source code delta from the previous poll.

-## Build on Release
+## CWR on Charm Source Release

-If you want to drive your releases using tags directly from github, call the `cwr-charm-tag` juju action.
-This job has the same set of parameters as above but the ending jenkins job will build/test/push your charm only if you add a tag to your github repository.
+If you want to drive your releases using tags directly from github, call the `cwr-charm-release` action.
+This job has the same set of parameters as above but the ending jenkins job will build/test/push your charm only if you add a release tag to your github repository.
 Note that calling this action with "repo-access" set to poll you will see as many initial jenkins job executions as the number of release tags already present in your repository.

-Combining the two jobs gives you a basic yet powerful CI workflow.

-# Using CWR to CI your Bundles
+## CWR Bundles

-## Build Bundle action

 With the `cwr-bundle` action, you are able to CI your bundles using the charms released in specific channels of the charm store.
 This action takes the